simonkrol/PvZ/README.md

 - Plants always attack the front zombie, regardless of whether that zombie is in front of them.
 - **The method to place plants can be confusing(Fixed)**
 - Plants don't have their costs printed on screen
-- When the size of the gui is changed, the component's sizes don't change and can overlap in strange ways
+- **When the size of the gui is changed, the component's sizes don't change and can overlap in strange ways(Fixed)**
 - No menu exists to give instructions, only a popup at game start
 - Print statements still exist throughout the project and should be removed